The Chool Bus (ch13)

 “Who knows?”
 Professor Thompson wasn’t interested in the regular end of semester gossip.
 “I’m just glad this week is over.”
 He had a frantic final week as some big changes were on the horizon… exciting changes.
 He finally nailed that lucrative new media grant guaranteed to keep him busy for the full year of his earned sabbatical.

-“Lovely day for a great escape,” asked the interim department chair?
+“Lovely day for a great escape?” asked the interim department chair.
 “I bet you’re itching to get out there on the road.”

 Professor Thompson was deep in reverie.
-He had dreamed of exploring the country, sea to shining sea.
-With the new media grant, he was not only free to do it, he was getting paid to do it with companions.
+He had dreamed of exploring the country sea to shining sea.
+With the new media grant he was not only free to do it, he was getting paid to do it with companions.
 Meeting people across the nation, asking them about the recent descent into fractious national politics.
 The nation had been clearly divided by tribal identities.
 Policies to address the problems were no longer a matter of good-faith negotiation and reasoned compromise.
 It was now all about which jersey you were wearing.

-Professor Thompson called this phenomenon, the fibrillating heart of our divided nation and he was determined to get his arms around the dysfunction.
 Though not delusional enough to believe his research could cure the problem, he knows sunlight is the best disinfectant.
-And so, he was excited to get the process started.
-As an added bonus, he would be traveling with friends, Jack Dean and Billie Schmidt.
-Jack, Billie and Professor Thompson shared a long and eventful history as they were band mates in the 1990s… Grunge Metal band mates, in the Soundgarden, Nirvana mold.
-All of this was in a previous life.
-The band broke up around the time they realized no one was gonna put up sufficient cash to get a video up on MTV.
+And he was excited to get the process started.
+As an added bonus he would be traveling with friends, Jack Dean and Billie Schmidt.
+Jack, Billie, and Professor Thompson shared a long and eventful history as they were band mates in the 1990s… Grunge Metal band mates, in the Soundgarden, Nirvana mold… all of this in a previous life.
+The band broke up around the time they realized no one was going to put up sufficient cash to get a video on MTV.
 And besides, MTV seemed more into so-called reality anyway.
-Jack followed Professor Thompson into academe and Billie went to work for her father in the ever more technical world of auto mechanics.
+Ultimately, Jack followed Professor Thompson into academe and Billie went to work for her father in the more technical world of auto mechanics.

-As the convocation rambled through various department accomplishments, individual faculty and staff awards, and notable student accomplishments, Professor Thompson beamed with pride when he was called up to the stage to accept the grant award.
-His colleagues could be heard over the general applause with whistles and cat calls.
-The moment was sweet and all over as fast as it began.
-His portrait was flashed on the jumbo screen along with the title of his research and a photo of his department’s building.
 And with that, the adventure was about to begin.
 Just a few logistical matters, such as routing and interview appointment schedules.
 As well, Billie was still working on the vehicle that would take this motley crew on their journey.
 A luxuriously converted bus recently acquired from the local school district.
 The gang christened it the Chool Bus (the H is silent).
-Somehow, the S had been removed or worn away and rather than spend more money branding the vehicle, the gang agreed to leave well enough alone.
+Somehow, the S had been removed or worn away, and rather than spend more money branding the vehicle the gang agreed to leave well enough alone.

 Chapter 2: Billie Schmidt and the Chool Bus